Chicken Broth and Pastina

 It’s absolutely glorious.

-And so is Stanley.
+As is Stanley.

-Within Close Range – Shattered
+Within Close Range: Shattered

 It’s a new found freedom, riding a bike through my cousins’ neighborhood, unattended by an adult, or an older sibling.